JeremBlain/Laife/Readme.md

 Laïfe Project

-A secret project to recrate life in computer !
+A secret project to recreate life in computer !
 Can't give more hint, sorry... :/

+press R to reset the test